Marko Ilić (footballer, born 1998): Kortrijk

 On 10 September 2020, Ilić signed a four-year contract with Kortrijk.
 One month after signing the contract, in December 2020, Ilić was named Player of the Month.

 In September and October 2021, Ilić was named Player of the Month by the votes of the fans.

+Colorado Rapids

 On 17 February 2023, Ilić was loaned to Major League Soccer club Colorado Rapids for their 2023 season.

+On 15 July 2023, Colorado Rapids made the transfer permanent and signed a two-and-a-half contract with Ilić.

+Return to Kortrijk

+On 24 January 2025, Ilić returned to Kortrijk on a two-and-a-half-year deal.

 International career

 Youth

 Early in his career, Ilić was a member of the Serbian under-16, under-17 and under-18 national team selections.
 In September 2016, he made his debut for the Serbian under-19 team, being elected for the best goalkeeper of the memorial tournament "Stevan Vilotić - Ćele".
 Ilić was also invited in the squad for the 2017 UEFA European Under-19 Championship under coach Milan Obradović, where he appeared as the first choice keeper.

 Senior

 He made his debut for Serbia national football team on 7 June 2021 in a friendly against Jamaica, and he did not concede a goal in the half he spent on the field.
 After his debut, during 2021 and 2022, Ilić received several invitations to the national team, but he remained on the bench as a reserve goalkeeper.